cozy/cozy-ui/react/Viewer/Readme.md

 The `Viewer` component can be used to display the content of various file types.

 Once rendered, the `Viewer` will take up all the available space in it's container (using `position: absolute`).
-It can be paired with the `Overlay` component to take up the whole screen.

 The `Viewer` can display an **information panel** to show additional information about the current file (e.g. whether a file is certified).